Psychology BS / Psychology MS

 Students with AP psychology, or transfer students with PSY 101 credit, should check the AP Student Placement Exam Crosswalk or check with their advisor.

-Students who do not wish to complete the research seminar sequence are required to complete 12.0 credits of additional advanced Psychology electives instead.
+Students who do not wish to complete the senior thesis sequence are required to complete an additional 12.0 credits of advanced Psychology electives at the 200 level or above

 Students are required to complete all undergraduate credit requirements by end of the fourth year.